 Red tips or leaves are a normal cycle most of the time and will happen every season as long as the plant is outdoors and exposed to some sun.

 The majority of succulents need a certain number of sunlight to grow maintain their shape and colour.
-Some succulents (Haworthia, Gasteria etc.) do prefer shade and will struggle in the sun, so it’s always a good idea to know what conditions does your succulent like.
+Some succulents (Haworthia, Gasteria etc.) do prefer shade and will struggle in the sun, so it’s always a good idea to know what conditions your succulent likes.

 Sun, however, stresses succulents and will, in some plants, turn their tips or leaves red.
 Again, this is not a bad thing unless the succulents you’re trying to grow are cuttings, young plants, plants recovering from pest attack or if the temperature goes beyond 35 C (95F) and your plants are in full afternoon sun.

-Plants in the ground should survive this, but those in pots are likely to get sunburn on their leaves and so will need to be kept out of direct afternoon sun in these kind of temperatures.
+Plants in the ground should survive this, but those in pots may suffer sunburn on their leaves and so will need to be kept out of direct afternoon sun in these kind of temperatures.

 Soil that is heavy because of too much sand/clay or is just very poor will stress succulents.
 They will still grow but are more likely to have very compact growth and be extra colourful.